Early-Exit Graph Neural Networks: Additional Results

 To ensure completeness, we evaluate our models on standard graph classification datasets.
 Our goal is to assess whether our models remain competitive, achieving performance comparable to classic GNNs.
 These benchmarks typically do not require deep architectures to achieve high accuracy, so we do not expect our methods to provide a clear advantage over shallow baselines in this setting.

 We evaluate our proposed models, SAS-GNN and EEGNN, on the TUDataset graph classification benchmark~\citep{tudataset}, following the protocol established by~\citet{coognns}.
 We report the mean accuracy and standard deviation across seven datasets, with dataset statistics summarized in Table~\ref{tab:tudataset_statistics}.
+These results were directly taken from \citet{coognns}.

 Our models are compared against a broad range of baselines, including established GNNs such as DGCNN~\citep{dgcnn}, DiffPool~\citep{diffpool}, ECC~\citep{ecc}, CGMM~\citep{cgmm}, ICGMMf~\citep{icgmm}, SPN~\citep{spn}, and GSPN~\citep{gspn}.
 We also include results for Co-GNN~\citep{coognns} for direct comparison.